 A district employee may authorize any district employee to use sick leave that has been accrued by the authorizing employee as outlined in Florida Statute and School Board policy 1430.03, 3430.03 and 4430.03.
-A request for donations must be made through the Sick Leave Donation icon on First Class after proper documentation is received per School Board Policy.
+A request for donations must be made through the Sick Leave Donations channel, located in the District Communication Team, after proper documentation is received per School Board Policy.
 Please refer to Appendix M: Frequently Asked Questions about Sick Leave Donation for additional information.